Lou1s/Predictive-Models-Using-a-Cancer-Data-Set/README.md

 #### Notebooks:
 1. Cleaning: data management and cleaning for the dataset
 2. Models: initial testing and modelling: SVM, Decision Tree and Random Forest
-3. Experiment: This notebook contains code that implements an SVM, finely tunes the SVM and then runs the aforementioned experiment utilising the 1000 random forests.
-This will be conducted on both datasets, currently it is only implemented on the UM dataset.
+3. Experiment: This notebook contains code that implements an SVM, tunes the SVM and then runs the aforementioned experiment utilising the 1000 random forests.
+This is conducted on both datasets.

+## Results
+The metrics from the SVM and random forests conducted on the UM dataset are consistent with both eachother as well as with the metrics computed for the SEER dataset.
+This is a promising result, furhter information on the overall results can be gleaned from the notebook and will be fully explained in the publication.
 ## Publication
 Following the development of these predictive models the results will be documented in an academic paper and published in a journal or conference.